UniMath/agda-unimath/src/foundation/split-idempotent-maps.lagda.md

 ```

 Observe that split idempotent maps are indeed
-[idempotent](foundation.idempotent-maps.md), as witnesses by the composite
+[idempotent](foundation.idempotent-maps.md), as witnessed by the composite

 ```text
        (H◽H)⁻¹            iRr        H